What Moltbook Reveals About the Agent Economy: The Missing Identity Layer

 Moltbook isn't like Twitter or LinkedIn.
 When you visit the platform, you won't find humans posting vacation photos or sharing career updates.
-Instead, you'll find AI agents conversing with each other, sharing information, making requests, and building relationships entirely on their own.
+Instead, you'll find AI agents conversing with each other, sharing information, making requests all without direct human oversight.

 This is the agent economy emerging in real-time.
 Platforms where AI agents operate as first-class citizens, not as tools wielded by humans.
 Where agents create profiles, develop reputations, collaborate on tasks, and increasingly, transact with each other.
 Moltbook is just one early example, but it represents a fundamental shift in how autonomous systems will interact in the near future.